-Sony Xperia XZ1 review: The most disappointing flagship of 2017
+Sony Xperia XZ1 review: The most disappointing flagship of 2017- Tech Reviews, Firstpost

 It’s been a tough year for flagships in 2017.
-What with smartphone trends getting upended by the end of the year, delays in the production of flagship chips and Samsung’s utter dominance of the premium Android market, there’s little room left for smartphone makers, especially at the top.
+With smartphone trends getting upended by the end of the year, delays in the production of flagship chips and Samsung’s utter dominance of the premium Android market, there’s little room left for smartphone makers, especially at the top.

 Sony, a once fabled smartphone maker, has been struggling for years to reestablish itself as a premium brand worthy of being uttered in the same breath as Samsung or Google.
 The Xperia XZ1, the last Sony flagship we saw this year, actually entered the market in September 2017.
 Even at that time, it was already too late to compete with Samsung’s stellar Galaxy S8 devices and it had the misfortune to arrive just as the stunning Galaxy Note 8 made its debut.